pinkpixel-dev/taskflow-mcp/OVERVIEW.md

 5. **Persistence**: Save tasks and requests to disk for persistence across sessions
 6. **Flexible Management**: Add, update, or delete tasks and subtasks as needed
 7. **Detailed Reporting**: View task details, subtask status, and progress tables
+8. **Export Options**: Export task plans and status reports in Markdown, JSON, or HTML formats
+9. **Dependencies**: Track project and task-level dependencies with version information
+10. **Notes**: Add project-level notes for important information and preferences
+11. **System Prompts**: Example system prompts for AI assistants to consistently use the tools

 ## Technical Implementation